inkarnadin/ZipUtilityForOracle/README.md

 # ZipUtilityForOracle
-Small package of zip/unzip function which used JVM in Oracle stored procedure.
+Small package of zip/unzip function which used java in Oracle stored procedure.

 For use:
 1. Copy and compile file ZipUtility.java in Oracle-compatible IDE